TNFX1/PrivaVault/README.md

 ## 💻 Installation & Usage

-Visit the official **[Releases](https://github.com/TNFX1/PrivaVault/releases)** section to download prebuilt packages for your system.
+Visit the official **[Releases](https://github.com/TNFX1/PrivaVault/releases)** section to download prebuilt packages for your system, or use the terminal commands below.

 ### 🪟 Windows Executables
 - `PrivaVault-Setup-1.3.6.exe` *(Standard Windows Installer)*